-Sustainable Building Design Ideas for 2018
+Sustainable Building Design Ideas

-2018 is slated to be a huge and exciting year for sustainable architecture and design.
+The near future is slated to be a huge and exciting year for sustainable architecture and design.

 Why?
 In part, because sustainable building design ideas once considered radical are now crossing over to the mainstream.
 Now, everyone from architects and small business owners to local municipalities and global governance bodies can get help make the world a cleaner and greener place with projects both big and small.
 Innovators in the sustainable building space are using new materials to create buildings that are cleaner, smarter, and even more cost effective over time.